 - Now similarly take the stuffing and divide it into equal portion too to make small balls.
 Remember this stuffing ball size must be the half of the dough ball.

 - Now make a round shaped stuffed dough by using your palms.
-After making all the stuffed balls brush a light coat of oil both sides of the balls.
+After making all the stuffed balls brush a light coat of oil on both sides of the balls.
 Keep it aside.

 - It’s time to roll the balls.
 Now grease the rolling board/clean kitchen table and rolling pin with few drops of oil by using your fingers.